 Read more about Where I Stand

 "I'm a second generation Arizonan.
 I was born and raised in Yuma.
 I come from a close-knit farming family with a devotion to education and a history of community service."

 I will continue to advocate for comprehensive tax reform, one that is fairer to individuals, hard working families, and businesses.
 I will continue to press for private prison reform and work towards ending private prison expansion.
 I will continue to fight against the attack on women's health issues and advocate for low income and middle class families.

 I believe in people.
-As your our legislative representative for the past 2 years, I have been working for you, not corporations.
-I will continue to fight to change the current trend of Arizona politics which panders to corporations, special interest groups and lobbyists, and put hard-working families and education back into the equation.
+As your State Representative for the past 4 years, I have been working for you, not corporations.
+As your State Senator, I will continue to fight to change the current trend of Arizona politics which panders to corporations, special interest groups and lobbyists, and put hard-working families and education back into the equation.
 Economic development, job creation and education are priorities.

 I believe in fiscal discipline, support for innovation and entrepreneurship, and investment in the knowledge and skills of the work force.
-Economic development, job creation and quality public education are my top priorities.
+Quality public education, economic development and job creation, and water management and best land management practices are my top priorities.
 I believe we must invest in these areas and we can do so in a fiscally responsible manner that still meets budgetary constraints.